 Baidu has several web properties outside of the search engine.
 It offers services, such as travel sites, music platforms, translation services, and much more to its users, with these web properties often prominently featured on the search results pages.
 Baidu is investing heavily in AI and autonomous cars.

-If you want to learn more about how to succeed with Baidu and expand your business into China, here is what you might find similar and different when venturing onto the Chinese search engine.
+If you want to learn more about how to succeed with SEO for Baidu and expand your business into China, here is what you might find similar and different when venturing onto the Chinese search engine.

-What will look familiar
+What will look familiar with SEO for Baidu

 Keep in mind, however, that while they might look similar, the search engine likely weighs them differently.
-For example, although Google only uses meta descriptions on the SERP and they do not directly impact rankings, Baidu does consider the content in the meta description.
+For example, although Google only uses meta descriptions on the SERP and they do not directly impact rankings, SEO for Baidu does consider the content in the meta description.

-Finally, Baidu used to have a reputation for not being as good as Google in its ability to understand links, but this has changed over the past few years.
+Finally, SEO for Baidu used to have a reputation for not being as good as Google in its ability to understand links, but this has changed over the past few years.
 They have improved their ability to understand the links pointing to your site, so do not neglect your link-cultivation strategies you use elsewhere.

-Once you get deeper into the idea of optimizing for Baidu, you will find that the Chinese search engine differentiates itself in many ways.
+Once you get deeper into the idea of SEO for Baidu, you will find that the Chinese search engine differentiates itself in many ways.
 In addition to these similarities, there are also a number of differences that SEOs must consider.

 At the forefront, you need to keep the Chinese state-censorship in mind.
 Anyone running a business out of China, including running a Chinese site, needs to make sure they familiarize themselves with the laws and regulations pertaining to their business and content they distribute.
 Verify that your website does not contain anything that might trigger the communication regulations.